 Pharmacologically controlled vector for CNS gene therapies

-Gene therapy in its current configuration is irreversible and does not allow controlled transgene expression in case of side effects.
+Gene therapy in its current use is irreversible and does not allow controlled transgene expression in case of side effects.
 Only few regulated vector systems are available.
-Popular Tet-operon based systems show undesired immunigenic problems.
+Popular Tet-operon based systems show undesired immunogenic problems.
 Two vector systems, originally developed for safety control, are unlikely to be approved for human gene therapy.
-Our innovation enables a pharmacologically controlled one-vector expression system of neurological factors.

-The technology is a pharmacologically controlled one-vector expression system of a therapeutic factor (i.e. GDNF) with zero background expression, based on mifepristone (Mfp)-Gene Switch system arranging two cassettes in tail-to-head configuration (EP3235516): (1) a first expression cassette directing the expression of a regulator protein under the control of a first promoter, wherein the regulator protein is activated in the presence of an activator molecule, and (2) a second expression cassette directing the expression of a molecule of interest (neurological factor), comprising a promoter region, and the expression of the molecule of interest is induced by binding of the activated regulator protein to the promoter region.
+The technology is a pharmacologically controlled one-vector expression system of a therapeutic factor (i.e. GDNF) with zero background expression.
+It is based on the mifepristone (Mfp)-Gene Switch system with two cassettes arranged in tail-to-head configuration (EP3235516).
+A first expression cassette epxresses a regulator protein under the control of a first promoter, wherein the regulator protein is activated in the presence of an activator molecule, and a second expression cassette for the expression of a molecule of interest (e.g. a neurological factor), with a promoter, which is activated by the regulator protein of the first expression cassette.

 It has been successfully tested in vivo for Parkinson's disease (PD) and Huntington Disease.
 Preliminary in vivo R&D in Molec Therap 2012, 20, 534; Molec Therap 2013, 2, e106; Neurobiol Dis 2014, 65, 35.